 Generally, all redemptions will be for cash.
-However, if you redeem shares worth more than the lesser of \$250,000 or 1% of the value of the net assets of a Fund, the Fund reserves the right to pay part or all of your redemption proceeds in readily marketable securities instead of cash.
+Under normal market conditions, the Funds expect to meet redemption orders by using holdings of cash/cash equivalents or by the sale of portfolio investments.
+However, if you redeem shares worth more than the lesser of \$250,000 or 1% of the value of the net assets of a Fund during any 90-day period, the Fund reserves the right to pay part or all of your redemption proceeds in readily marketable securities instead of cash.
 If payment is made in securities, the Funds will value the securities selected in the same manner in which it computes its NAV.
 This process minimizes the effect of large redemptions on the Funds and their remaining shareholders.